On the link between emotions, stress and caries (cavities) development

 Scientific studies and anecdotal evidence suggest causal connection

 A dentist once told me that he could tell a person's emotional/psychological health from their teeth, and that the worse state their teeth were in, the worse their psychological state was.
-I know that this (at least in a generalized form) isn't true since I once knew a person with great emotional challenges (he even sometimes was suicidal in the two years I knew him) who had a mouthful of perfect, caries-free teeth!
+I know that this (at least in a generalized form) isn't true since I once knew a person with great emotional challenges (he even sometimes was suicidal in the two years I knew him) who had a mouthful of perfect, cavity-free teeth!

 Also the dry mouth experienced under extreme stress, any medications taken to alleviate stress [as well as other medicines] which decrease saliva production and of course the sweet sugary "comfort foods" resorted to by many in times of stress (classical example: choccy bars).